The Symmetric Tensor Product on the Drinfeld Centre of a Symmetric Fusion Category: Preliminaries

 \subsubsection{Quantum Dimensions and Global Dimension}

-In the rest of this thesis, we will denote a set of representatives of the isomorphism classes of simple objects of $\cat{A}$ by $\cat{O}(\cat{A})$.
-The quantum dimension of $i\in\cat{O}(\cat{A})$ will be denoted by
+In the rest of this paper, we will denote a set of representatives of the isomorphism classes of simple objects of our symmetric category $\cat{A}$ by $\cat{O}(\cat{A})$.
+The quantum dimension $d_i$ of $i\in\cat{O}(\cat{A})$ is defined by:

-where the pivotal structure $i\cong i^{**}$ in on the right hand side of the loop has been suppressed.
+where we have used the pivotal structure $i= i^{**}$\footnote{A pivotal structure for a rigid monoidal category is a monoidal natural isomorphism between the identity functor and the double dual functor.
+An important open conjecture \cite{Etingof2002} is that every fusion category is pivotal.
+Rigid symmetric monoidal categories are pivotal with pivotal structure given by the identity natural transformation.
+It is routine to show that composing the evaluation and coevaluation morphisms for a choice of right dual $a^*$ of an object $a$ produces the evaluation and coevaluation morphisms that exhibit $a$ as $(a^*)^*$.} in on the right hand side of the loop.
 We will also make use of the following notation:

-To make $\cat{A}$ into a ribbon category, we define composing this morphism with the pivotal structure to be the twist $\theta_i$ on $i$.
-From this we read off that, because $\cat{A}$ is symmetric, the twist will be $\pm\id$ on simple objects of $\cat{A}$.
+This makes $\cat{A}$ into a ribbon category (see \cite{Henriques2016} for a careful exposition of braided pivotal categories and the ribbon condition for these).
+From this we read off that, because $\cat{A}$ is symmetric and $\theta_i^2=\id$, the twist will be $\pm\id$ on any simple object $i$ of $\cat{A}$.
 The global dimension of $\cat{A}$ will be denoted by

 This global dimension will always be non-zero, as we are working with fusion categories over the complex numbers \cite[Theorem 2.3]{Etingof2002}.

 We will use the additional notation